jaybobo/practice-drills/reading-notes/rails-antipatterns.md

 - Use separate controllers for each nesting; not completely dry but reduces lots of if/then logic

 5. Services
-- Don't rescue all exceptions
+- Don't rescue all exceptions, locate which exceptions can be raised by the service you're using
-...
+- Use error logging services like New Relic, Exceptional, Airbrake ...